Snow Leopard

 Call for Proposals

-2024 offers the opportunity to support teams working across the snow leopard range in leading additional training modules.
-We are pleased to announce the 2024 Call for Proposals for the Snow Leopard Training Grant which is designed to further strengthen snow leopard conservation and research, especially at the grassroots level.
-This is made possible through the generous support of the Pangje Foundation, an SLN member organisation dedicated to protecting snow leopards and helping local communities.
+We are pleased to announce the 2026 Call for Proposals for the Snow Leopard Training Grant which is designed to further strengthen snow leopard conservation and research, especially at the grassroots level.
+This is made possible through the generous support of the Pangje Foundation, a SLN organization member, dedicated to protecting snow leopards and helping local communities.

-The specific goal of the 2024 Training Grant centers around building capacities in snow leopard research and conservation among grassroot stakeholders.
+The specific goal of the 2026 Training Grant centers around building capacities in snow leopard research and conservation among grassroot stakeholders.
 The scope of the capacity projects to be funded is broad and includes trainings/workshops in support of community conservation, protected area management (supporting local rangers and protected area staff etc.), conservation education, women conservation leadership training and wildlife population monitoring (snow leopard & prey).
-Other training and capacity building themes related to snow leopard conservation at the grassroots level will also be considered.
-Please note that the Training Grant available in 2024 is not designed for funding wider research or conservation projects in themselves but is specific to supporting Training or Workshop events.
+Other training and capacity building themes related to snow leopard conservation at the grassroots The final reports of our funded projects in 2025 are available here.

 Proposal Guidelines

-Eligibility: The Training Grant is open to all SLN members and researchers/practitioners/organisations working to support snow leopard conservation.
-One proposal per applicant, team or organisation will be considered.
-Unfortunately current regulations do not allow this funding to be available for activities in the People’s Republic of China.
+Eligibility: The Training Grant is open to all SLN members and researchers/practitioners/organizations working to support snow leopard conservation.
+One proposal per applicant, team or organization will be considered.
+Unfortunately, current regulations do not allow this funding to be available for activities in the People’s Republic of China.

 Selection criteria: Proposals will be judged on a competitive basis.
 Applications will be evaluated by SLN’s Grant Review Panel, and judged on: